khinthandarkyaw98/NLP/KTDK_note/word_representation_note.md

 > For more details, [check this out](https://www.coursera.org/learn/nlp-sequence-models/lecture/v2pRn/picking-the-most-likely-sentence).

 ### Beam Search
-* Let's see how the process goes from French to English translation.
+* Let's see how the process goes for French to English translation.
 > Step 1:
 >
 > Put the sentence (French) into the encoder.